Guides

 This guide gives you everything you need to know about Agenda for Change pay bands for the 2026/27 financial year.
-You will find confirmed figures where available, projected pay scales, and clear explanations of what happens next.
+You will find confirmed pay scales for England, Scotland, and Wales, along with HCAS rates and clear explanations of how pay progression works.

 Agenda for Change 2026/27 Pay Award: Current Status by Country